h5bp/server-configs-apache/README.md

 The default partials contain significant numbers of comment lines, which contain valuable guidance about how and why to use the setting as well as web references.
-However, some may feel that the size of the resulting .htaccess file is too large to deploy in a production environment.
+However, some may feel that the size of the resulting `.htaccess` file is too large.

-The special keyword "no-partials-comments" can be used to prevent comment lines from being copied out of the partials into .htaccess.
+The special keyword `no-partials-comments` can be used to prevent comment lines from being copied out of the partials into `.htaccess`.

-Note that this keyword does not control comments created by the build script (such as Title or Disabled modules), only those that are in the source partials files.
+> **Note** This keyword does not control comments created by the build
+> script (such as `title` or `disabled` directives), only those that
+> are in the source partials files.

 ```apache
 no-partials-comments